mzeidenberg/academic-kickstart/content/authors/admin/_index.md

 ---

 I am a Clinical Associate Professor of Computer Science at the Courant Institute of New York University.
-At NYU in the fall of 2022, I am teaching _Introduction to Computer Programming_ (in Python) and  _Data Management and Analysis_.
-In the spring of 2023, I will be teaching those two courses again, as well as the graduate-level _Database Systems_ course.
+At NYU, I teach _Introduction to Computer Programming_ (in Python) and  _Data Management and Analysis_, both for undergraduates, and
+the graduate-level _Database Systems_ course.
 I am also the faculty director for and an instructor in Courant's [Pathways to AI](https://cims.nyu.edu/ai/educational-programs/pathways-ai/) program, a summer program that introduces undergraduates to AI research.

 My career has been focused on research and teaching